Index to Handbook

-If there is inclement weather, students will be allowed to enter the building, using the office entrance, first grade entrance, or the glass walkway at the time of their arrival.
+If there is inclement weather, students will be allowed to enter the building, using the office entrance, kindergarten/rear gym entrance, or the glass walkway at the time of their arrival.

 If students need to arrive early because of parents’ work schedule, arrangements must be made with the principal in writing.
 Parents of kindergarten (K5) students who need to arrive early should make necessary arrangements with the kindergarten teacher.